paulchannelstrip/morse-tidal/README.md

 ## Installation

-Simply place the `morse.hs` file in a memorable location (I suggest having a dedicated folder for Tidal scripts), and source it in your Boottidal.hs with:
+Place the `morse.hs` file in a memorable location (I suggest having a dedicated folder for Tidal scripts), and source it in your Boottidal.hs with:

 ```haskell
 :script /full/path/to/morse.hs